schuss-capital/ibeam/README.md

-*This library is currently being beta-tested.
+*Fork: This library is currently being beta-tested.
 See something that's broken?
 Did we get something wrong?
 [Create an issue and let us know!][issues]*

 <p align="center">